CivicLabsBelgium/luftdaten_irceline_viewer/README.md

 ## Contributing

 Users may contribute by making a new issue about bugs they find or features they think should be implemented in this app.
+Volunteer translators are also welcome.
+Right now this app has very few lines of text, making it easy to add support for another language you are proficient at.
+New languages can be added in `/src/lang/`.
+New translations should be a `.json` file named as the ISO 639-1 language code of the relevant language.

 ### configuration and deployment